ChainLynxRobotics/LHS-Connect-Beta/readme.md

 python3 commit.py

-(linux users can make commit.sh executable and then use that as a shortcut if they prefer)
+(linux/mac users can make commit.sh executable and then use that as a shortcut if they prefer)